Javascript is not enabled.

 In-kind income

-This is food or shelter you receive for free or for less than its fair market value.
-Think of in-kind income as funds that you would otherwise need to earn to pay for life's basic necessities but that are instead being provided by a friend or family member.
+This is shelter you receive for free or for less than its fair market value.
+Think of in-kind income as funds that you would otherwise need to earn to pay for housing costs but that are instead being provided by a friend or family member.

-For example, if someone other than a spouse you live with helps cover your rent or mortgage, pays your utility bills or buys your groceries, that could count as in-kind support and result in a deduction from your SSI benefit.
+For example, if someone other than a spouse you live with helps cover your rent or mortgage or pays your utility bills, that could count as in-kind support and result in a deduction from your SSI benefit.

-Loans for this type of support that you have to pay back do not count as in-kind income.
-Food or shelter provided by a nonprofit organization based on your need is also exempted.
+Loans for this type of support that you must back do not count as in-kind income.
+Shelter provided by a nonprofit organization based on your need is also exempt.

 Deemed income